Senozoid/ZC1-handbook/character.md

 ### Attribute Modifiers

 Staring base value of each attribute = 14+d6 \
 (The notation "XdY" refers to the total value obtained by rolling X dice with Y sides.
-If the number of dice is not mentioned, it is 1.)
+If X is not mentioned, it is 1.)

 | Race/Attribute | Health | Strength | Arcana |
 | -------------- | ------ | -------- | ------ |